Testing 2024’s Best Concrete Sealers to Protect Against Stains

 Epoxy

 Epoxy concrete sealers add a thick protective surface over the concrete for extended wear and abrasion resistance.
-This type of sealer is highly water repellent and adds a glossy finish, and it’s available in clear or color tinted.
+This type of sealer is highly water-repellent and adds a glossy finish, and it’s available in clear or color tinted.
 It is significantly harder than acrylic, but it does not allow trapped moisture to escape from the concrete slab.

 These durable sealers are often used for floors in high-traffic areas, such as garages and basements, or for concrete countertops.
 Epoxy sealers are subject to yellowing when exposed to UV light, so they are limited to interior use.
 Most are two-part products that must be mixed before application.

 After mixing, the sealer must be applied immediately before it hardens.
-An effective application method is to pour the mixture onto the surface, spread it evenly using a squeegee, then smooth it with a lint-free roller.
+An effective application method is to pour the mixture onto the surface, spread it evenly using a squeegee, and then smooth it with a lint-free roller.

 Polyurethane